IlikeSukiyaki/Learning-Latent-Dynamics-for-Robotic-Pushing-Task/README.md

 # Learning-Latent-Dynamics-for-Robotic-Pushing-Task
-This is a control-from-pixel (visuomotor policy) project that utilizes a VAE (Variational Autoencoder) to perform robotic pushing task by learning latent space dynamics
+This is a control-from-pixel (visuomotor policy) project that utilizes a VAE (Variational Autoencoder) to perform a robotic pushing task by learning latent space dynamics.

 # Planar Pushing Learning From Images